phetsims/phet-info/issue-info/github-issue-philosphy.md

 - Only use a label if your issue meets the definition for that label.
 - If a label doesn't have a definition, and you want to use that label, please create a definition for that label.
-- If you need a new label, you can only do so if you provide a definition for the new label.
+- If you need to create a new label, you can only do so if you provide a definition for the new label.

 To see labels and their definitions in a GitHub repository, go to: